 Dr. Levy Patients Receive $190 Million From Settlement Agreement

-Posted on behalf of Janet, Jenner & Suggs on Jul 22, 2014 in Legal
+Posted on behalf of Janet, Janet & Suggs, LLC on July 22, 2014 in Firm News

 The settlement agreement was given preliminary approval today by Baltimore City Circuit Court Judge Sylvester Cox, and then announced publicly at a news conference.
 The agreement potentially affects up to 12,500 former patients of Dr. Levy, who is accused of secretly videotaping and photographing patients during exams and engaging in boundary violations between physicians and patients.

 Judge Cox has to give his final approval before the agreement can go into effect.
 Janet, a key negotiator on behalf of the victims, said a hearing on final approval is expected to take place in September.

 “If the judge gives final approval to the agreement, we will begin the process of determining compensation for each victim,” he said.

 Among Levy’s patients, Janet noted, were dozens of children.

 “The nature of Levy’s conduct was so reprehensible, he took his own life rather than face up to it,” Janet said.